strimzi/proposals/044-StrimziPodSets-graduation.md

 ## Proposal

 This proposal suggests an updated graduation schedule:
-* Strimzi 0.33 and 0.34 will be released with the `USeStrimziPodSet` feature gate still in beta
+* Strimzi 0.33 and 0.34 will be released with the `UseStrimziPodSet` feature gate still in beta
 * Unless some major issues are found during Strimzi 0.33 life-cycle (i.e. between the release of Strimzi 0.33 and 0.34), the feature gate will move to GA right after the 0.34.0 release and the code paths related to StatefulSets will be removed.
   The only StatefulSet related functionality which will remain will be related to upgrading from StatefulSets to StrimziPodSets.
   This will be the deletion of the old resources (StatefulSets, shared ConfigMaps etc).